ezsystems/commerce-documentation/docs/guide/logging/logging_api.md

 ### AbstractOrmLogRepository

-This implementation of `LogRepositoryInterface` uses doctrines ORM API by deriving from `EntityRepository`.
+This implementation of `LogRepositoryInterface` uses Doctrine's ORM API by deriving from `EntityRepository`.

 The class is abstract, but implements the complete `LogRepositoryInterface`.
 It is intended to be extended for concrete entity implementations of `AbstractLog` and, therefore, must not be instantiated directly.